HomeDing/homeding.github.io/elements/neo.md

 The '#' sign has to been avoided in URLs because it will not be passed from a URL to the server.

-Colors are transformend internally to a 32 values like 0x00RRGGBB.
+Colors are transformed internally to a 32 value like 0x00RRGGBB.

 There are some simple colors available by name: